CreativeCodingLab/Polyphorm/README.md

 # Polyphorm
-*Polyphorm* is an interactive tool to analyze intergalactic gas and dark matter filaments (together known as "Cosmic web") using the **Monte Carlo Physarum Machine** (MCPM) algorithm.
+*Polyphorm* is an interactive tool to analyze intergalactic gas and dark matter filaments (together known as 'Cosmic web') using the **Monte Carlo Physarum Machine** (MCPM) algorithm inspired by the foraging behavior of [Physarum polycephalum](https://en.wikipedia.org/wiki/Physarum_polycephalum) 'slime mold'.

 *Polyphorm* has two main components: simulation and visualization.